 X750D 120Hz Smart LED TV

 Sony’s XBR65X750D is part of its entry-level lineup of premium HDTVs.
 This lineup contains five different models which include the model under review here.
 For more info on these entry-level models click here.

 The X750D is only available in a 65″ screen size and features an eye-appealing narrow bezel design that measures just over a 1/2″.
 The TV’s profile is somewhat slim with a maximum depth of approximately 3-inches which is due to its direct-lit LED design.
 By comparison, Sony’s higher-end XBR930D is much thinner with a maximum depth of 1.38″.

 The screen is made of clear acrylic (plexiglass/plastic) and contains a semi-matte finish.
 For illumination, the X750D uses direct-lit LED backlighting which uses rows of LEDs spread across the backplane of the display.
 This lighting technique is different from the typically used edge-lit LED backlighting which utilizes LEDs along the edges of the TV’s screen.

-The advantages of direct-lit vs. edge-lit LED designs are direct-lit offers more uniform screen lighting and a brighter picture image.
+The advantages of direct-lit vs. edge-lit LED designs are that direct-lit offers more uniform screen lighting and a brighter picture image.
 It can also improve contrast and black level performance.

 The silver finish metal pedestal stand provides decent stability for a 65″ screen size; however, it still felt a bit wobbly when I gently rocked it back and forth from the top of the panel, yet was in no danger of tipping over.